TcMenu/IoAbstraction/README.md

 Is a very simple scheduler that can be used to schedule things to happen either once or repeatedly in the future.
 Very similar to using setTimeout in Javascript or the executor framework in other languages.
 It also simplifies interrupt handling such that you are not in an ISR when called back, meaning you can do everything exactly as normal.
 The only real restriction with this library is not to call delay() or do any operations that block for more than a few microseconds.

 A simple example:

+In the setup method, add an event that gets fired once in the future:

 ```
 	taskManager.scheduleOnce(100, [] {
 		// some work to be done.
 	});
 ```
-Just make sure that the loop method calls
+Then in the loop method you need to call:

   	taskManager.runLoop();